 - Eating is not permitted inside the library.
-Beverages in covered containers are permitted in all library spaces, but remember that spills can cause stains, damage books and equipment – including your own, and attract pests.
+Beverages must be in covered containers to avoid spills that can cause damage to books and equipment.

 Acceptable Use of Technology

-- Library patrons should not move, open, tamper, or install applications on Library equipment.
+- Library patrons should not move, tamper with, or install applications on library equipment.
 This includes computers, printers, and scanners.

-- Students should read and understand the Yeshiva University Student Technology Resources Use Handbook which governs the use of various technology resources, including computers, Internet access, email, and telephones.
+- Students should read and understand the Yeshiva University Student Technology Resources Use Handbook.

 - Furniture in the library should stay in the area for which it is intended.
 Moving furniture can be dangerous and cause damage and injury.
 There are various seating options in the library and seat cushions available for check out at the Circulation Desk.